generalsle1n/UwUBot/README.md

 # UwUBot

-This is an realy simple discord bot that is build with Discord.Net, the bot can play audio from the web and stream the audio to the voicechannel.
-There are currently two sources that can be used to stream (An direct url to an audio file, or you can enter an youtube url)
+This is a really simple discord bot that is built with Discord.Net, the bot can play audio from the web and stream the audio to the voice channel.
+There are currently two sources that can be used to stream (An direct url to an audio file, or you can enter a youtube url)

 ## Roadmap

-- Add an help command that respond with all available commands
+- Add a help command that responds with all available commands

-- Add an user management module for usermanagement (Permission, Ban/Unban etc.)
+- Add a user management module for user-management (Permission, Ban/Unban etc.)
-- Add an module for temporary channels (which only you or your friend can seee) that are created
+- Add a module for temporary channels (which only you or your friend can see) that are created

 # Setup

 ### Prerequisite

-You need to setup an discord application in the discord [developer portal](https://discord.com/developers/applications/)
+You need to set up a discord application in the discord [developer portal](https://discord.com/developers/applications/)

-Here you [read](https://discordpy.readthedocs.io/en/stable/discord.html) how to setup an bot in the developer portal
+Here you [read](https://discordpy.readthedocs.io/en/stable/discord.html) how to set up a bot in the developer portal

-At the moment you just need the follwing permissions:
+At the moment you just need the following permissions:
 - "Send Message"
 - "Manage Messaged"
 - "Connect"